 - disability; and

-The federal legislation which prohibits these types of discrimination include Title VII of the Civil Rights Act 1967, Title I of the Americans with Disabilities Act (ADA) 1990, and the Age Discrimination in Employment Act of 1967 (ADEA).
+The federal legislation which prohibits these types of discrimination include Title VII of the Civil Rights Act 1964, Title I of the Americans with Disabilities Act (ADA) of 1990, and the Age Discrimination in Employment Act of 1967 (ADEA).
 Some states have more categories of discrimination than the federal government.

 Anti-discrimination legislation also prohibits retaliation or harassment because an employee complains about discrimination or files a charge of discrimination with the EEOC.

-Which Government Agency Oversees Discrimination In The Workplace?
+Which Government Agencies Oversee Discrimination in the Workplace?

 The EEOC is an independent Federal agency created by Congress in 1964 to enforce Title VII of the Civil Rights Act of 1964.
 The Commission is made up of 5 Commissioners and a General Counsel appointed by the President and confirmed by the Senate.